mrismanaziz/Reforestation/README.md

-## How was the snow globe feeling after the storm?
-A little shaken.
+## Thanks for explaining the word "many" to me.
+It means a lot.